 How I like to develop an endurance athlete is a question I get occasionally.
 There’s so much information out there now that it becomes difficult to see the forest for the trees.
 So the answer to the question “How do you develop an athlete?” becomes a question of my personal coaching philosophy.
 I highlight that this piece of writing is directed toward the age group athlete.
 High Performance has different nuances.

 There’s a bit of a thing with coaching that you’re a “science” coach or an “art” coach.
 I don’t believe in this.
 I lean towards the art side but am definitely always working with science.

-I work on the basic philosophy that I want to enable the athlete to reach their full potential.
-A lot of the time that is by helping the athlete get out of their own way.
+I work on the basic philosophy that if I want to enable the athlete to reach their full potential, then a lot of the time that is by helping the athlete get out of their own way.